WilDoane/literate/README.md

 ## Options

-Users can override the default color and font-familt CSS properties used by literate by setting R options:
+Users can override the default color, background-color, and font-family CSS properties used by literate by setting R options:

 options(literate.code.font.family = "Arial")
 options(literate.code.color = "#ffffff")